xwipeoutx/xwipeoutx.github.io/_posts/2016-12-20-put-your-server-types-on-client.md

 ```

 and whamo!
 Suddenly we have a magical file letting us loop through enum values,
 grab descriptions and use the enums as we want!

-One cool little feature of
-TypeScript is that these are treated as equivalent:
+One cool little feature of TypeScript is that these are treated as equivalent, and can be assigned to each other:
 ```ts
 // Api.d.ts
 declare export enum Status {